A new literary prize for underrepresented voices in nature writing

 The Nan Shepherd Prize is a new competition to find the next voice in nature writing.
 It aims not only to celebrate nature writing but provide an inclusive platform for new and emerging nature writers from underrepresented backgrounds.

 The winner of The Nan Shepherd Prize for Nature Writing will receive a book deal with Canongate – including editorial mentoring and an advance of £10,000 – and the option of literary representation with Jenny Brown Associates.

-Details of eligibility and how to submit can be found here.
+Details of eligibility can be found here.

 Nan Shepherd is one of our most beloved authors and while her classic of nature writing The Living Mountain took three decades to first find a publisher, today the book is recognised as a masterpiece and Nan is inspiring a new generation of writers.
 We felt that a prize named after her was a fitting way to honour her legacy.